MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

 1. [Set up POS functionality profiles](#set-up-pos-functionality-profiles) to enable features and options required for France.
 1. [Configure custom fields](#configure-custom-fields-so-that-they-can-be-used-in-receipt-formats-for-sales-receipts) and [receipt formats](#configure-receipt-formats) to comply with the local regulatory requirements.
 1. [Configure the fiscal registration functionality](#set-up-fiscal-registration) for France to enable digital signing of sales transactions and audit events.
-1. [Configure digital certificates](#configure-the-digital-signature-parameters) and other parameters of digital signing for the POS and HQ sides.
+1. [Configure digital certificates](#configure-the-digital-signature-parameters) and other parameters of digital signing for the Commerce channel and HQ sides.
 1. [Specify Electronic reporting formats](#configure-the-z-report-and-archive-export-formats) that should be used to export Z-reports and fiscal archives from HQ.
 1. [Reinitialize Commerce components](#reinitialize-commerce-components) to enable France-specific audit events and transmission of France-specific data from POS to HQ.
 1. [Configure channel components](#configure-channel-components) to enable France-specific extensions of the components.